 There’s nothing quite like the feeling of getting your first client.
 The only problem is that you need to keep getting new clients if you want your business to stay afloat.

 Since there are probably going to be several other marketers and SEO agencies vying for your customer’s attention, you need to be strategic in your approach.
+You have to know how to sell SEO.
 There are a few things that you can focus on if you want to increase your chances of getting through to a potential lead:

-- The client’s objectives.
+- Understand the potential client’s objectives.
 Before you approach a potential client, it’s important to get an idea of what they might want to achieve and whether your services could cater to this.
 A little online research will be necessary for this step.

 - Spark their curiosity.
 Now that you know what you can offer a potential client, think of ways that you could approach them that would spark their curiosity.
 A catchy video or CTA in an email could do the trick.